What Is Keto Flu? (PLUS 6 Ways To Cure It)

 This is a tough one as it varies from person to person.

-But generally, most people find the keto flu symptoms are worst in the first week of ditching carbs from their diet.
+Generally, most people find the keto flu symptoms are worst in the first week of ditching carbs from their diet.

 Some people will find symptoms linger into the second week.
 A few people report keto flu lasting 3-5 weeks.